Ahmetbasli/Subly-Challenge/README.md

 ### Convert Language's code
 - About package: Used iso-639-1 to convert language codes held by each media as the package was appeared at the top of google search and has been constantly updated and maintained.
 Also it worked without a probalem when tested using codesandbox.
 - Implementation: Imported ISO6391 from iso-639-1 and passed each language(e.g.,'en') code to its 'fetName' function to get coverted language string
-- Thing I couldn't do: one language code, 'cz', is not successuflly converted into string using the package.
+- What I couldn't do: one language code, 'cz', is not successuflly converted into string using the package.
 Though searched another package, couldn't find better package with frequent update.
 This needs to be fixed in the future.

 ```
 // 'language' below stands for individual language code (e.g., 'en')